xcodelyokox/AMDClaw/README.md

 ## Three-pass onboard

-The bash script runs `openclaw onboard` three times for a seamless experience:
+The script runs `openclaw onboard` three times for a seamless experience:

 1. **Non-interactive** — configures the LM Studio provider, model, API key, and gateway settings silently
 2. **Interactive (no hatch)** — lets you configure gateway, hooks, skills, and channels interactively